-With these significant limitations in mind, our findings suggest that Aβ immunotherapy may result in chronic cortical superficial siderosis secondary to increased leptomeningeal CAA severity and vascular remodeling after Aβ plaque removal from the cortex.
-Secondary tissue injury caused by cortical superficial siderosis such as cortical microinfarcts and neuronal mineralization may contribute to further cognitive decline in AD patients with ARIA-H. Therefore, the screening, clinical management, and ideally prevention of ARIA-H during Aβ immunotherapy trials are potentially relevant to limiting clinical deterioration, especially in AD patients with co-occurring CAA or APOE ε4 carriers who are at increased risk.
-Because of the possible increased risk of ARIA in patients with a clinical diagnosis of CAA as well as the absence of evidence for clinical efficacy in this setting, Aβ immunotherapy should not be used for the purposes of treating CAA.14
+This study demonstrates the added value of using ex vivo MRI to screen for ARIA-H. With the abovementioned significant limitations in mind, our findings suggest that Aβ immunotherapy may result in chronic cortical superficial siderosis in the context of severe leptomeningeal CAA and vascular remodeling.
+Whether secondary tissue injury caused by cortical superficial siderosis such as cortical microinfarcts and neuronal mineralization may contribute to further cognitive decline in AD patients with ARIA-H needs to be assessed in future studies.
+Collectively, the screening, clinical management, and ideally prevention of ARIA-H during Aβ immunotherapy trials are potentially relevant to limiting clinical deterioration, especially in AD patients with co-occurring CAA or APOE ε4 carriers who are at increased risk.14

 Acknowledgements